cadet/CADET-RDM/docs/source/user_guide/command-line-interface.md

 rdm remote add git@<my_git_server.foo>:<project>_output.git
 ```

-Once remotes are configured, you can push all changes to the project repo and the results repos with the
+Once remotes are configured, you can push all changes to the project repository and the output repository with the following command from within the project repository:
-command

 ```bash
 rdm push